Xinyuan-LilyGO/T-Display-S3/README.md

 ## Quick Start

+### Notice
+> The board uses USB as the JTAG upload port.
+When printing serial port information on USB, CDC_ON_BOOT configuration needs to be turned on.
+> If the port cannot be found when uploading the program or the USB has been used for other functions, the port does not appear.
+> Please enter the upload mode manually.
+>-  Press and hold the BOOT button when the power is off, the button is located behind the RST button.
+>-  When the USB is connected, first press and hold the BOOT button, then click reset and then release the BOOT button

 > Arduino:
 >- Click "File" in the upper left corner -> Preferences -> Additional Development >Board Manager URL -> Enter the URL in the input box.
 (ESP32S3 is a new chip, and the SDK version needs to be version 2.0.3 or above)